 School of Ocean Sciences

 This module will consider the environmental and physiological factors that determine the abundance, distribution patterns and ecology of marine organisms in a range of extreme marine habitats.
 The habitats covered are: the Polar Regions, coral reefs, deep-sea habitats, and deep-sea reducing habitats such as hydrothermal vents and cold seeps.
 How the organisms have managed to adapt physiologically within these environments will be discussed and you will be shown the similarities and differences between these habitats and those considered less extreme.

-Knowledge and basic understanding reliant entirely on the taught programme.
+Threshold (D-) - Knowledge and basic understanding reliant entirely on the taught programme.
 Basic understanding of subject-specific theories, concepts and principles.
 Presents a competent overview of an extreme habitat in their assessment.

-Wider knowledge and moderate understanding based on the taught programme, but with evidence of enquiry beyond that.
+Good (B) - Wider knowledge and moderate understanding based on the taught programme, but with evidence of enquiry beyond that.
 Understanding of subject-specific theories, concepts and principles and some understanding of specialist areas.
 Presents a detailed, well researched and illustrated assessment showing clear understanding of the topic and questions posed

-A very wide knowledge base extending well beyond the directly taught programme showing an in-depth understanding of the concepts presented.
+Excellent (A) - A very wide knowledge base extending well beyond the directly taught programme showing an in-depth understanding of the concepts presented.
 Thorough understanding of subject-specific theories, concepts and principles and in-depth understanding of more specialist areas.
 Presents an insightful, carefully argued, illustrated assessment showing clear evidence of independent thought.

-By the end of this module, you should be able to:
+- By the end of this module, you should be able to:

-- Outline the environmental and biological factors controlling the abundance, distribution patterns and ecology of organisms in extreme marine habitats in the oceans.
+Outline the environmental and biological factors controlling the abundance, distribution patterns and ecology of organisms in *extreme* marine habitats in the oceans.

 - Summarise how organisms are able to cope with the physiological demands of their *extreme* marine habitat.